MooersLab/MooersLab/README.md

 On several occasions, my digital voice recorder turned off accidentally when placed in my shirt pocket at the start of my commute.
 To my dismay, I discovered upon arrival at my office that I needed to record what I had dictated.
 Nonetheless, I could recapitulate much of what I had dictated just a half hour earlier.
-The transcribed text is more valuable as a backup to trigger your memory rather than as a rough draft.
+The text transcribed by whisper is more valuable as a backup to trigger my memory rather than as a rough draft.
+I have not tried to feed the transcribed text from whisper to ChatGPT with the instructions to parse it.

 <p align="center"><img src="./images/words6.png" alt="HTML5 Icon" style="width:612px;height:312px;"></p>